 Perhaps most importantly, people like microlearning.
 An overwhelming 94 percent of Millennial workers report that they prefer a customized, bite-sized approach to their learning.
 But it’s not just this generation that enjoys education in small segments.
 Everyone appreciates the feeling of getting a handle on something new – and being able to meet various learning objectives in short bursts provides immediate gratification.

 One reason why all types of professionals are starting to prefer microlearning is that it adheres to a just-in-time model.
 Microlearning modules are accessible to learners right when they need them as they go about their specific workflows.

 In some circumstances, microlearning may also offer users more autonomy during the learning process.
 For instance, if an employee needs to learn about a specific procedure or responsibility associated with a new role and he or she has access to on-demand content modules, that employee can speedily find the information as needed (rather than having to finish an entire course, regardless of its relevance to their job).
 This “pull-based learning” method supports an investment in one’s own learning experience, as opposed to having an authoritative body “push” content to the user even when it’s perceived to misalign with the goals or needs of that person’s position.

 While traditional forms of education are not “dead” by any means, microlearning presents a new way for course creators at all levels to meet the needs of the modern eLearner.
 Plus, it’s another helpful way to differentiate their program from a competitor that may not offer the engagement and convenience of a modular learning experience.

 Rethinking your own eLearning user workflow?
 Evaluating your current content delivery platform?
-Check out our flagship product – Beacon360 – and learn how you can offer a better experience to your learners, members or customers.
+Check out our platform to learn how you can offer a better experience to your learners, members or customers.